danielegiardiello/Prediction_performance_survival/01_predsurv_simplified.md

 </tbody>
 </table>

-## Goal 1: develop a risk prediction model with a time-to-event outcome
+## Goal 1 - Develop a risk prediction model with a time to event outcome

 Prediction models are useful to provide the estimated probability of a specific outcome using personal information.
 In many studies, especially